2014 Virginia Tech Hokies baseball team

-The 2014 Virginia Tech Hokies baseball team is representing Virginia Tech in the 2014 NCAA Division I baseball season.
-Head Coach Patrick Mason is in his 1st year coaching the Hokies.
-They are coming off a 2013 season, in which they had a 40 win season.
+The 2014 Virginia Tech Hokies baseball team represented Virginia Tech in the 2014 NCAA Division I baseball season.
+Head coach Patrick Mason was in his 1st year coaching the Hokies.
+They were coming off a 2013 season, in which they had a 40 win season.
 15 of them came in the ACC.
 That marked the fifth straight year with over 30 wins.